 The RCVS launched the Practice Standards Scheme in March 2006.
 The purpose of the scheme is to ensure that all veterinary practices adhere to strict guidelines governing quality of medicine practiced, hygiene, clinical governence and service.

 Only practices that have succeeded in reaching the highest standards of; medicine and surgery, care and communication and hygiene and cleanliness are allowed to display this symbol.

-The East Grinstead Veterinary Hospital is proud to be allowed to display the RCVS Accredited Small Animal Hospital symbol.
+The East Grinstead Veterinary Centre is proud to be allowed to display the RCVS Accredited Small Animal symbol.

 The RCVS Practice Standards Scheme is a three-tiered system.
 For a practice to become accredited as:

 - RCVS Accredited Core Standards" (or Tier 1), it must fulfil specific criteria regarding; medicine & surgery, care & communication, hygiene & cleanliness and health & safety